A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Methodology

 \section{Methodology}

-This section develops a fairness-adjusted selective inference (FASI) procedure for binary classification.
-We focus on the goal of controlling the $\mbox{FSR}^c$ defined in \eqref{FSR-c}.
-The methodologies for controlling the FSR of the form \eqref{FSR-12} and the case of multinomial classification will be briefly discussed in Section \ref{si-general:sec}.
+This section develops a fairness-adjusted selective inference (FASI) procedure for two-class classification with state space \(\mathcal{C} = \{1, 2\}\) and action space $\Lambda=\{0,1,2\}$.
+We focus on the error rate \(\mbox{FSR}^{\{c\}}_a\) defined in \eqref{FSR-a}, which is more relevant for addressing fairness issues in high-stakes decision-making scenarios.
+The methodologies for the more complex tasks of controlling \(\mbox{FSR}^{\{1,2\}}\) and performing multinomial classification are briefly discussed in Section \ref{si-general:sec} and Appendix \ref{subsec:R-multiclass}.

-A major challenge in our methodological development is that most state-of-the-art classifiers are constructed based on complex models, which may not offer performance guarantees on their outputs.
-Consequently, this makes uncertainty quantification and error rate control challenging and even intractable.
-To overcome this challenge, this section develops a model-free framework that is applicable to any black-box classifier and relies only on the condition of exchangeability between observed and future data.
+A major challenge in our methodological development is that many state-of-the-art machine learning algorithms are complex and offer no performance guarantees on their outputs.
+This limitation renders uncertainty quantification and error rate control challenging, if not intractable.
+To address this issue, we develop a model-free framework that is applicable to any black-box algorithm and relies solely on the exchangeability of the data points.